xigxog/kubefox/docs/quickstart.md

 # Quickstart

 Welcome to the world of KubeFox!
-This technical guide will walk you through the process of setting up a local Kubernetes cluster using kind and deploying your inaugural KubeFox app.
-From crafting environments and deploying apps to testing and version control, we'll cover it all.
+This technical guide will walk you through the process of setting up a local Kubernetes Cluster using kind and deploying your inaugural KubeFox App.
+From crafting Environments and deploying Apps to testing and version control, we'll cover it all.
 Whether you're a seasoned developer or just getting started, this guide will help you navigate the fundamentals of a comprehensive software development lifecycle leveraging KubeFox.
 Let's dive in!